How to use the command `egrep` (with examples)

 Explanation:

-• path/to/file: The path to the file in which you want to search for the pattern.
+• path/to/file: Indicates the file path where egrep should search for the pattern.

 Use case 2: Search for a pattern within multiple files